OpenKore/openkore/openkore/trunk/README.txt

 - piroJOKE: Field updates.
 - PetroW: Support for the new eAthena actor movement message.
 - Ptica: Socket bug fix in the bus framework.
-- Reignh: Fix for Ninja weapon
+- Reignh: Fix for Ninja weapon.

 Important changes:
 - kRO support (February 25 2007) has been fixed.